kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 ✅ Consider which tasks, such as unit tests, linting, and compilation, are relevant and necessary for your example.
 ⛔️ The author of each example should consider which tasks (i.e. unit tests, linting and compilation) are relevant and necessary for their example.

-## Terminology

-Here is the preferred terminology to use in the Kyma documentation:

-* Use the American English spelling, not British English.
-  ✅ The **color** of the message changes from blue to red if there are errors.
-  ⛔️ The **colour** of the message changes from blue to red if there are errors.

-* "application," not "app"
-* "repository," not "repo"
-* "document," not "doc"
-* "as shown in the example," not "below," nor "above"
-✅ In your request, supply the values as shown in the example:
-✅ In your request, supply the values for the following parameters:
-⛔️ In your request, supply the values as shown below:

-* "backend,"  not "back end" or "back-end"
-* "frontend," not "front end" or "front-end"
-* “micro frontend,” not “microfrontend” or “micro front-end”
-* "email," not "e-mail"
-* "fill in," not "complete"
-* "ID," not "id"
-* "for example," not "e.g."
-Don't use "e.g." in documentation.
-Use the words "for example" or "such as" instead.
-Don't use "for example" in the middle of the sentence.
-✅ There are many variables in the file.
-For example, you can configure the host ID.
-✅ There are some variables that are inherited from the parent process, such as user ID, date, and permissions.
-⛔️ There are many variables in the file, for example, user ID, that can be configured.

-* "key-value," not "key/value," nor "key:value"
-* "YAML" (file formats) or "`.yaml`" (file extensions), not "yaml"
-* "can," not "it is possible"
-* "must," not "should"
-* "single sign on (SSO)," not "single sign-on"
-* "typically," not "usually"
-* "using," not "via"
-* "run," not "execute"
-* "API Micro Gateway," not "API Gateway"
-* "connect/connection," not "integrate/integration"
-* "custom resource," not "Custom Resource" nor "CustomResource"
-* "Application" to describe an external solution connected to Kyma through Application Connector, "application" to describe a microservice deployed on Kyma or other kind of software
-* "cloud-native" (adjective), not "cloud native"
-* "Prow Job" (resource) or "Prow job" (process), not "Prowjob/prowjob/ProwJob"

-> **NOTE:** Do not use words such as "currently" or "now" to indicate that something is in the transitional phase of development.
-Avoid promising anything and mention only those components and functionalities that are already in use.

-### Command line arguments

-Use short command line arguments whenever possible.

-* `-n`, not `--namespace`

- Short command line arguments can differ between the tools as shown in the following example:

-* Kubernetes: `kubectl -n` equals `kubectl --namespace`
-* Helm: `helm -n` equals `helm --name`, not `helm --namespace`

-In such a case, explain the context in the document.

 ## Capitalization

-### Sentence case
+### Lowercase words

-Sentence case is the normal style in English: Lowercase for all words, first letter of the first word in a sentence is uppercase.
-Exception: Uppercase for the first letters of proper nouns and names.
+Sentence case is the normal style in English: Lowercase for all words, uppercase for the first letter of the first word in a sentence, and of proper nouns and names.

+Kyma documentation uses sentence case for headings (more details about [headings](03-formatting.md#headings)).

+### Capitalized words

+Capitalize the first letter of a proper noun and name.
 Use sentence case for normal, everyday words in body text.
 Don't capitalize words just because they are "special" or "important".
-Also, we use use sentence case for headings (more details about [headings](03-formatting.md#headings)).

-### Upper case

-Upper case means the first letter of a word is capitalized.

-Use upper case for Kyma components, such as Application Connector or API Gateway Controller.
+Capitalize Kyma components such as Application Connector or API Gateway Controller.
 Whenever you point to the outside sources, research whether the name of the source starts with a capital letter or not.

+>**NOTE:** Kubernetes is capitalized.
+Do not write it in lowercase or in the abbreviated version.
+  ✅ Kubernetes
+  ⛔️ kubernetes
+  ⛔️ k8s

 ### Camel case

 Camel case means writing words or phrases without a blank space, using a capitalized letter to separate the words.
 It's very common in Kubernetes terminology.

-Use Camel case for Kubernetes resources and custom resources.
-For plurals, add "s".
+Use camel case for Kubernetes resources and custom resources.
-For navigation and titles, use natural language (upper case and blank space).

 ✅ API Gateway is a Kubernetes controller, which operates on APIRule custom resources.
 ⛔️ API Gateway is a Kubernetes controller, which operates on API Rule custom resources.

+For plurals, add "s".
+For titles and navigation, add blank spaces, so that it's natural language instead of camel case.

+✅ ConfigMap, ConfigMaps (resource)
+✅ Config Map, Config Maps (resource in titles and navigation) ⛔️ configmap
+⛔️ config map

-If you refer to the code specifically, format it as code, for example, `APIRule` (more details about [code font](03-formatting.md#code-font-and-bold-font)).
+If you refer to the code specifically, format it as code (more details about [code font](03-formatting.md#code-font-and-bold-font)).

+✅ `APIRule`

-However, if the words are not used in relation to Kubernetes resources, do not capitalize them.
+If the words are not used in relation to Kubernetes resources, do not capitalize them.

-See the following examples:
+See the following examples of Kubernetes resources:

 * ConfigMap
 * CronJob